 Over the past 30 years, a tsunami of retiree medical litigation has crashed over the dockets of our nation's federal courts.
-The hundreds upon hundreds of published retiree medical cases arising under the Labor Management Relations Act (LMRA) and under the Employee Retirement Income Security Act of 1974 (ERISA) did not occur by accident.
+The hundreds upon hundreds of published retiree medical cases arising under the Labor Management Relations Act ("LMRA") and under the Employee Retirement Income Security Act ("ERISA") did not occur by accident.

 Everyone knows that providing retiree medical benefits during the "shipwreck of old age" is an expensive proposition.
-In recent years, the costs of providing employees with medical benefits have grown geometrically, while retiree medical costs have risen even
+In recent years, the costs of providing employees with medical benefits has grown geometrically, while retiree medical costs have risen even faster.
+When many employers first offered retiree medical coverage in the 1960s, it didn't cost much (nor did houses, food, or gasoline).

-James P. Baker is an ERISA litigation partner in the San Francisco office of Jones Day.
-He co-chairs Jones Day's employee benefits and executive compensation practice.
-Andy Kramer is the firm's Client Affairs partner.
-Evan Miller provides employee benefits counsel and represents companies in complex ERISA litigation cases.
-He is currently management co-chair of the board of editors of Employee Benefits Law (Bureau of National Affairs), a publication of the Labor & Employment Law Section of the ABA.
-Steve Sacher represents corporate clients in ERISA litigation and in employee benefits transactional, regulatory, and legislative matters.
-He has counseled and represented companies on retiree health disputes since 1983, including the groundbreaking Navistar (1992) and auto industry (2008) VEBA settlements.
-The views set forth herein are the personal views of the authors and do not necessarily reflect those of the law firm with which they are associated. faster.
-When many employers first offered retiree medical coverage in the 1960s, it didn't cost much (nor did houses, food, and gasoline).
 It has become a much more expensive world.
 Compounding the problem is the fact there are now many more retirees and fewer active workers.
 As we learned from the looming Social Security crisis, fewer active employees are at work to generate employee benefit contributions to supply benefits to an ever-increasing number of retirees.
-The ratio between active employees to retirees has declined from 16-to-1 in 1970, to 4-to-1 in 1991, and is projected to be 2-to-1 within the next 20 years.
+The ratio between active employees to retirees has declined from 16-to-1 in 1970, to 4-to-1 in 1991, and is projected to be 2- to-1 within the next 20 years.

-Further exacerbating these serious economic problems was the 1992 introduction of an accounting rule-Standard 106-issued by the Financial Accounting Standards Board.
+Further exacerbating these serious economic problems was the 1992 introduction of an accounting rule - Standard 106 issued by the Financial Standards Accounting Board.
 This rule requires employers to accrue an expense against current income for the expected future cost of retiree medical benefits and to recognize on their financial statements a liability representing the full expected cost for providing such benefits.
 The increase in retiree medical liabilities has been staggering.
 For example, GM's \$23 billion in unfunded retiree medical benefits during 1992 grew to over \$64 billion by 2007.

 Employers have aggressively pursued ways to contain retiree medical costs.
 According to the federal government's Agency for Healthcare Research and Quality, just 13 percent of private sector employers offered health benefits to early retirees or Medicare-eligible retirees in 2005, down from as much as 21.6 percent for pre-65 retirees and 19.5 percent for post-65 retirees before 2000.
-The most common method of reducing retiree medical costs is cost sharing.
+The most common method to reduce retiree medical costs is cost sharing.

 Benefit reductions are, of course, universally resisted by retirees.
 While employers have been generally successful in sharing costs with salaried retirees under ERISA plans (see, e.g., Sprague v.
 General Motors, 133 F.3d 388, 400 (6th Cir.
-1998) (en banc)), the same cannot be said about retiree medical benefits covered under a union contract.1 The circuit courts of appeals are openly divided as to what circumstances permit collectively bargained retiree medical plans to be changed.
+1998) (en banc)), the same cannot be said about retiree medical benefits covered under a union contract.
+UAW v.
+Yard-Man, 716 F.2d 1476, 1479-80 (6th Cir.
+1983).
+The Circuit Courts of Appeals are openly divided as to what circumstances permit collectively bargained retiree medical plans to be changed.